 So the Homeless Shuffle™ continues —

-same people, same streets, three days later.
+three days later, same people, still unsheltered, same streets,

 Your city is doing the Homeless Shuffle™